 These are generally large plants with big domes of small flower heads that are rich in nectar and pollen.
 Blossoms attract butterflies.
-Most of the species (including two of the four described here) are wild plants of eastern U.S. meadows, little noted until recently but now popular in perennial borders and naturalistic meadow plantings.Eupatorium rugosum
+Most of the species are wild plants of eastern U.S. meadows, little noted until recently but now are popular in perennial borders and naturalistic meadow plantings.Eupatorium rugosum

-From eastern U.S. To 4 ft. tall, 2 ft. wide.
+From the eastern U.S. Grows to 4 ft. tall, 2 ft. wide.
 Stems and lance-shaped leaves to 5 in. long are heavily marked with deep brownish red.
 Fluffy white flowers in late summer and early fall.

 Native to Europe, North Africa.
 Probably best as multistemmed tree; grows moderately quickly to 7...

 Native from California’s desert mountains east to New Mexico and Texas and north to Wyoming.
 Gro...